Nov 12, 2024

 • In some cases, reconsider the location of a new installation

 The climate is changing, and our risk assessment methods must evolve accordingly.
-A static diagnosis based solely on PPRN is no longer capable of effectively anticipating current and future climate risks.
+A static diagnosis based solely on the PPRN can no longer effectively anticipate current and future climatic risks.

-As a property owner or business leader, you cannot prevent the rain from falling, but you can now rely on tools like the DPC Tardigrade AI to preserve your assets, your work tool, and the employment of your employees.
+As an owner or business leader, you cannot prevent the rain from falling, but you can now rely on tools like the DPC Tardigrade AI to protect your assets, your working tools, and the employment of your employees.

-A flood caused by rainwater runoff occurs when intense and sudden precipitation cannot be absorbed by the soil or drained by drainage systems.
-Water then flows over the surface, potentially causing flooding even in areas that are not near waterways.
+A rainfall runoff flood occurs when intense and sudden precipitation cannot be absorbed by the ground or drained by drainage systems.
+Water then flows over the surface, potentially causing flooding even in areas that are not near watercourses.

-What is the difference between flood and runoff flooding?
+What is the difference between flood flooding and runoff flooding?

-A flood is related to the overflowing of a watercourse (river, stream) that leaves its bed.
-Runoff flooding is caused by intense precipitation generating surface runoff, regardless of the proximity of a watercourse.
+Flood flooding is related to the overflow of a watercourse (river, stream) that leaves its bed.
+Runoff flooding is caused by intense precipitation that generates surface runoff, regardless of the proximity of a watercourse.

 Why are runoff floods becoming more frequent?

-Climate change is leading to an increase in episodes of extreme and sudden precipitation.
-At the same time, growing urbanization and soil sealing reduce natural absorption capacity, worsening the runoff phenomenon.
+Climate change leads to an increase in episodes of extreme and sudden precipitation.
+At the same time, increasing urbanization and the impermeabilization of soils reduce natural absorption capacity, exacerbating the runoff phenomenon.

-Is the flood diagnosis mandatory when selling a property?
+Is the flood diagnosis mandatory when selling property?

-Yes, since 2003, Information for Buyers and Tenants (IAL) is mandatory and must state whether the property is located in an area affected by a Natural Risk Prevention Plan (PPRN).
+Yes, since 2003, the Information for Buyers and Tenants (IAL) is mandatory and must mention whether the property is located in an area affected by a Natural Risk Prevention Plan (PPRN).

 What exactly does a standard IAL diagnosis contain?

-The standard IAL diagnosis indicates whether your property is located in an area covered by a PPRN, specifies the status of this plan (prescribed, approved, etc.), and details the officially identified natural risks, such as river floods or groundwater rises.
+The standard IAL diagnosis indicates if your property is located in an area covered by a PPRN, specifies the status of this plan (prescribed, approved, etc.) and details the officially identified natural risks, such as river floods or groundwater rises.

-The Géorisques diagnosis is based solely on areas officially classified as flood-prone in the PPRN, which generally do not take into account rainwater runoff flooding.
-However, these represent 88% of claims in Île-de-France.
+The Géorisques diagnosis is based only on areas officially classified as flood-prone in the PPRN, which generally do not take into account rainfall runoff flooding.
+However, these account for 88% of claims in Île-de-France.

-What is the Climate Performance Diagnosis (DPC) by Tardigrade AI?
+What is the Climate Performance Diagnosis (DPC) from Tardigrade AI?

-The DPC is an innovative solution that evaluates the complete climate vulnerability of a property by analyzing exposure to a dozen climate hazards, including rain floods.
+The DPC is an innovative solution that evaluates the complete climatic vulnerability of a property by analyzing exposure to a dozen climatic hazards, including rain flooding.
 It uses digital twins of the terrain and projections based on IPCC models.

 How does the DPC differ from the standard Géorisques diagnosis?

-Unlike the Géorisques diagnosis, which is limited to officially flood-prone areas, the DPC analyzes the relief, soil types, surrounding constructions, and future climate projections to identify all types of flood risks, including runoff flooding.
+Unlike the Géorisques diagnosis, which is limited to officially flood-prone areas, the DPC analyzes the terrain, soil types, surrounding buildings, and future climatic projections to identify all types of flooding risks, including runoff.

-How to know if my property is particularly vulnerable to rainwater runoff flooding?
+How can I tell if my property is particularly vulnerable to runoff flooding?

-Certain signs may alert you: your property is located at the bottom of a slope, in a natural basin, or in a highly urbanized area with few green spaces.
-A Climate Performance Diagnosis will provide you with an accurate assessment of this vulnerability.
+Certain indicators may alert you: your property is located at the bottom of a slope, in a natural basin, or in a highly urbanized area with few green spaces.
+A Climate Performance Diagnosis will provide you with a precise assessment of this vulnerability.

 You can obtain a DPC for your property by directly contacting Tardigrade AI or by visiting their website.
-The diagnosis can be carried out for any type of property, residential or commercial.
+The diagnosis can be performed for any type of real estate, residential or commercial.

 Do you want to obtain a diagnosis for your business?
 Contact us today.